 Your results are not sent to universities automatically.
 You need to select which universities you want to receive your results using our Metritests system.
-This can be done at any stage after purchasing the test, though you may want to wait till results are released if sharing results is optional for that course/university.
-It’s a good idea to make your selection(s) as soon as possible after the results are released, to ensure the universities receive them in good time.
+This can be done as soon as the results have been released.
+It’s a good idea to make your selection(s) as soon as possible, to ensure the universities receive them in good time.
 Please check the university website for any information about when they need the results.

 How to release your results to universities

 Follow three easy steps: